Tiaret: Population

-Infrastructure & industry
+Infrastructure and industry

 A 1992 study by the University of Nice Sophia Antipolis reported significant areas contaminated by industrial pollution, and growing squatter settlements on the periphery.

 The region is predominantly one of agriculture.
 There is a large airfield with a tower and terminal at Abdelhafid Boussouf.

+Tiaret has also been home to Ibn Khaldun University since 1980.

 The Institute of National Studies of Tiaret holds 25,000 volumes in its library.